 I have been married since February 2001 and had my one and only child in December 2004.
 We live in Colton, California with our two dogs: Dot (my son’s mixed breed who shares his birthday) and Ryker (a Fox Red Labrador Retriever, whom I adore).

 After having been through several course introductions, I elected to provide mine this way, as you are welcome to explore my website and learn even more about me.
 One of my biggest difficulties with online learning at GCU (though I have found that GCU is not the only university to host online courses as it does) is the lack of a true connection to classmates and professors.
 The lack of a real connection to others (as you would find in traditional in-person learning) has been very difficult for me and has caused online learning to not be very engaging.
 What is curious to me however is that I know online learning can be much more dynamic.
 For instance, I have learned and collaborated with others all over the world via my virtual reality experiences and I find the forum structure of our classes to be rather two dimensional.
 I would love to see classmates and professors post more dynamic content, such as videos or podcasts, or to host a live session every now and again via any one of the various web conferencing tools where we are provided the opportunity to truly engage with one another.
-My interest in online learning has led me to focus on that topic for my dissertation.
+My interest in and passion for online learning has led me to focus on that topic for my dissertation.